 PhD supervision seminars, UiA (2018-)

 PhD and PostDoc supervision

-Outdoor performance and degradation testing of PV modules in Nordic climate conditions (tentative project title).
-PhD project 2018-2021, University of Agder.
+Outdoor performance characterization of PV modules in Nordic climate conditions with a focus on spectral irradiance distributions (tentative title).
+Basant Raj Paudyal, PhD project 2018-2023, University of Agder.

 Data management of PV monitoring data.
-PostDoc project 2018-2020, WP4 i FME centre for sustainable solar cell technology (Susoltech), prosjekt 2018-2020, University of Agder.
+PostDoc prosjekt 2018-2020, WP4 i FME centre for sustainable solar cell technology (Susoltech), PhD project 2018-2020, University of Agder.